skamal16/Mobile-Trainer-Board/README.md

 aspects can be immensly improved upon.
 I hope you all will give me ideas and educated me in being better at Object Oriented Programming and how to improve upon my current project.

+How to Run the Program

+Currently you need to have Netbeans on your computer.
+And you also need a screen size of 1920, 1080, for it to run properly.
+Download the Project folder, and simply open said project from NetBeans with File --> Open Project --> Browse for where you downloaded the project file, and open it.
+Then press F6 to run.

+Future Plans

 At the moment I have uploaded the project folder as is from NetBeans, as I can't seem to figure out how to build the project properly.
 When I